-We are monitoring the level of risk in our developments and will follow the advice given by the UK Government and Public Health.
+We are monitoring the level of risk in our developments and will follow the advice given by the Scottish Government and Public Health.
 However, there are a number of steps you can follow to help keep yourself and others safe.

 Please practice good hygiene: